BigPolarBear1/Factorization_new/README.md

 Still looking for work, will relocate: big_polar_bear1@proton.me

 Beginning to finalize the final version of the algorithm... should be done soon.

+Ok, who wants to buy my work in return for delayed publication of one year?
+Please email.
+Thanks.